42-student/42-student/README.md

 ### 🔗 Connect with Me:
 🌐 LinkedIn: [Sebastian](https://linkedin.com/in/sebastian-marginean/)
-💬 Let's talk about **memory leaks, segmentation faults, and why Vim is better than Emacs**! 😆
+💬 Let's talk about **memory leaks, segmentation faults and why Vim is better than Emacs**! 😆